What about investing in families over boots on the ground?

 Even if USA and their allies have declared war on IS there is an additional tactic in dealing with the problem that has been overlooked: the mobilization of a carefully planned and generously supported social response as the first line of defense.
 Victories on the battlefield may bring temporary relief, but a sustained and efficient campaign against terrorism has to include civil society.

 This is not a pacifist’s plea, rather a warning that military action alone will not solve the problem.
 Every possible effort must be made to reach families and youths easily susceptible to violent influences, before they become entangled in a highly emotional clash of ideas and ideologies and lose their grip on reality.

 The campaign against the delusions and seductive attractiveness of IS must be conducted with all means available; include rule of law, psychology and religious tolerance.
-The world might be reluctant to march into another war, what about investing in families over boots on the ground?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The world might be reluctant to march into another war, what about investing in families over boots on the ground?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.